Connector for OData – Offer data – Functions

 Return type

 Defines the type of return value of the function.
 This can be either an OData type (such as Edm.String, Edm.Int32, Edm.Double, etc.) or an Entity type.
-More information about the topic "Entity type as Return type" can be found here.
+Information on the topic "Entity type as return type" can be found here.

 In the example, the set name "IX_CAL_CALENDAR" is also used here.